yosymfony/HttpServer/README.md

 ## How to use?

 It's simple.
-The RequestHandler need a function for manage each connection:
+The RequestHandler need a function for managing each connection:

 ```
 $requestHandler = new RequestHandler(function($request) {